segmentio/segment-docs/src/connections/destinations/catalog/marketo/index.md

 When you toggle on Marketo in Segment, this is what happens:

-+ Our CDN is updated within 5-10 minutes.
++ Our cdn is updated within 45 minutes.
 Then our snippet will start asynchronously loading Marketo's Munchkin onto your page.
 This means you should remove Marketo's snippet from your page.
 + Marketo will start automatically recording visitor information.

 ### Important Note: